BenNeise/bennneise.github.io/_posts/2012-08-22-formatting-powershell-tables-with-jquery-and-datatables.markdown

 </table>
 ```

-The following jScript, added to the HEAD section of the document dynamically changes all the incorrectly formatted tables on the page, and allows them to be displayed as DataTables.
+The following Javascript, added to the HEAD section of the document dynamically changes all the incorrectly formatted tables on the page, and allows them to be displayed as DataTables.

 ```html
 <script type="text/javascript">